polio-nanopore/realtime-polio/README.md

 sample4,BC04
 ```

-Note: the barcode name needs to be accurate and start BC.
+> *Note*: the barcode name needs to be accurate and start BC.

+> *Note*: the sample names should be unique, or they will try to merge and may cause the pipeline to exit.

 ## Checklist